Seizure and sale of tangible personal property

 Please note

-if you do not inform the commissioner of justice of your decision, you are considered to be in favor of the sale.
+If you don't report your decision to the justice commissioner, you are considered to be in favor of the sale.

 No purchase offer